DO YOU NEED A CONTENT WRITER FOR YOUR BUSINESS?

 Blockchain in Agriculture

 Blockchain is a system of recording information in a way that makes it impossible to change, hack or cheat the system.
 It helps to record transactions that will assist compile data on a subject.
 Blockchain technology coupled with IoT starts with data generation using devices and sensors.
 These data can be of temperature, light, moisture of the soil, the soil pH etc. After data generation, the data is cleaned and enriched, making it more readable, structured and understandable.
 This data is made more insightful using the Machine Learning algorithm.
 These insights range from crop quality recommendations to yield and demand predictions.
 Finally, the data gets saved into the blockchain in IPFS (interplanetary file system) that has the addresses hashed and stored on the blockchain.
 This data is finally shared with the stakeholder and to the market participants.
 It has a great potential to bring efficiency to food production.
+Climate change remains the gravest concern of countries around the globe in recent times and has sternly affected the agriculture sector.
+We need to work together on climate-smart technologies at the global level for food security and sustainable development goals.

 Recent Posts